davidgomes/bucklescript.github.io/docs/what-why.md

 Thanks to its great interoperability with JS, BuckleScript can be seen as a "gradually" typed language, where you get to incrementally adopt it in your codebase file-by-file, while keeping the full benefits of a 100% sound and reliable type system, plus extra language features.

-BuckleScript has build-in support for [Reason](https://reasonml.github.io/), a partner project of ours, to provide an even more familiar experience to existing JS developers.
+BuckleScript has built-in support for [Reason](https://reasonml.github.io/), a partner project of ours, to provide an even more familiar experience to existing JS developers.

 ## Why Compile to JavaScript?